varabyte/kobweb/examples/helloworld/src/jsMain/resources/markdown/Markdown.md

 ---
-root: .components.layouts.MdLayout
+root: .components.layouts.PageLayout("MARKDOWN")
-title: MARKDOWN
 ---

-# Markdown Example
+## Markdown Example

 This site is generated from markdown.